paulinaurbas/ClinicCenter/README.md

  ![image](https://user-images.githubusercontent.com/32485281/60770530-034ae500-a0dc-11e9-9fdb-617abba22c31.png)

 ### Patient Menu
-After choosing second line of the main menu your console should look like this.
-Now you can add patient, delete patient, display patient info.
+After choosing the second option your console should look like this.
+Now you can add and delete patients and retrieve the details of a particular patient.